zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

 concrete-core = {version = "=1.0.0", features=["backend_default", "backend_fft", "backend_default_parallel"]}
 ```

-The main difference between the PBS and wop PBS is that the latter operates over individual ciphertexts containing encrypted bits to evaluate a look-up table, while the former works on a single ciphertext encrypting a value over several bits.
+The main difference between the PBS and wop PBS is that the latter operates over individual ciphertexts containing encrypted bits to evaluate a lookup table, while the former works on a single ciphertext encrypting a value over several bits.

 The basic idea is the following:

-An LWE ciphertext (or a collection of LWE ciphertexts) containing several encrypted bits of information, is (or each item of the collection is) first processed to extract all encrypted information in several so-called "boolean" LWE ciphertexts, encrypting a single bit of information each.
+An LWE ciphertext (or a collection of LWE ciphertexts) containing several encrypted bits of information is (or each item of the collection is) first processed to extract all encrypted information in several so-called "boolean" LWE ciphertexts, encrypting a single bit of information each.
 This step is called the "bit extraction".

-These ciphertexts are then turned into GGSW ciphertexts thanks to an operation called the "circuit bootstrapping".
-Having GGSW ciphertexts is interesting as they can be used to perform Cmux operations (basically an if/else operation), then serving as control bits during the evaluation of the look-up table.
+These ciphertexts are then turned into GGSW ciphertexts thanks to an operation called "circuit bootstrapping".
+Having GGSW ciphertexts is interesting as they can be used to perform Cmux operations (basically an if/else operation), then serving as control bits during the evaluation of the lookup table.

-The final step consists in evaluating one or several look-up tables using the GGSW ciphertexts in an operation called "vertical packing".
-Each look-up table evaluation will yield an LWE ciphertext, this means that you can output the result over several ciphertexts if you need to store a lot of information (for example splitting a 16 bits value over two 8 bits LWE ciphertexts).
+The final step consists in evaluating one or several lookup tables using the GGSW ciphertexts in an operation called "vertical packing".
+Each lookup table evaluation will yield an LWE ciphertext, meaning that you can output the result over several ciphertexts if you need to store a lot of information (for example, splitting a 16-bit value over two 8-bit LWE ciphertexts).

-One note about the look-up table format:
+One note about the lookup table format:

 Let's take an example where we have 11 encrypted bits after the bit extraction and we want to use a polynomial size of 512 during the wop PBS evaluation.
-The look-up tables will contain polynomials of size 512 but 512 is smaller than the 2048 values representable by the 11 bits we have as inputs.
+The lookup tables will contain polynomials of size 512, but 512 is smaller than the 2048 values representable by the 11 bits we have as inputs.
 To manage that we need to create so-called "big look-up tables".

-A big look-up table needs to contain as much information as the number of input bits we have, so here a big look-up table needs to have a size of 2048 in total, so we would fit four small look-up tables of size 512 in the big look-up table.
-The ordering here is important, the index of a small look-up table indicates in which condition it will be used for computation.
-Basically the small look-up table at index 0 will be used if the two most significant bit is are 0, as 0 in binary is 0b00, the small look-up table at index 1 will be used if the two most significant bits are 0b01 as 1 == 0b01, etc. The number of most significant bits used for this first look-up table selection is the log2 of the number of small look-up tables in a big look-up table.
-Then the remaining bits are used in a blind rotation to select the value from the previously selected look-up table with the most significant bits we just mentioned.
+A big look-up table needs to contain as much information as the number of input bits we have.
+Here, a big lookup table needs to have a size of 2048 in total, so we would fit four small lookup tables of size 512 in the big lookup table.
+The ordering here is important, the index of a small lookup table indicates in which condition it will be used for computation.

+Basically, the small lookup table at index 0 will be used if the two most significant bits are 0, as 0 in binary is 0b00.
+The small lookup table at index 1 will be used if the two most significant bits are 0b01 as 1 == 0b01, etc. The number of most significant bits used for this first lookup table selection is the log2 of the number of small lookup tables in a big lookup table.
+Then, the remaining bits are used in a blind rotation to select the value from the previously selected lookup table with the most significant bits we just mentioned.

-In practice, for small amounts of bits you may want to use "trivial" look-up tables which already have the right number of values inside them, given the number of bits that were extracted.
-But in cases where you have more than 14 bits you will need this trick as the wop PBS uses operations that don't support look-up table sizes greater than 16 384 (== 2 ^ 14).
+In practice, for small amounts of bits you may want to use "trivial" lookup tables which already have the right number of values inside them, given the number of bits that were extracted.
+But in cases where you have more than 14 bits, you will need this trick as the wop PBS uses operations that don't support lookup table sizes greater than 16 384 (== 2 ^ 14).

 ```rust
 use concrete_core::commons::math::decomposition::SignedDecomposer;